 After rummaging through Baguio’s ukay-ukay stores, it was time to eat again.
-We thought of trying out Café by the Ruins once more.
+Even with the city’s numerous restaurants, we thought of trying out Café by the Ruins once more.

 The place had hardly changed since I last went there; it was still comfortably dim and cozy.
 The only difference now was that the nook at the far end of the resto overlooking a vacant lot was now gone, the said lot now occupied by the gaudy-colored Eurotel building.